andifalk/spring-basics-training/lab-4/README.md

 ## Initial code

-In the _initial_ project you find the following spring bean classes (PoJo's) to build the lifecycle application:
+In the _initial_ project you find the following spring bean classes (PoJo's) to build this application:

 * MyBeanOne: A bean implementing an advice for
 * MyBeanTwo: Another bean implementing an advice for